HomePricing & costs › Leadership & Team

 Which approach fits which operation, and what is the concrete first action?

-That diagnostic costs nothing and prevents months of a misdirected program.
-The second step is a one-page growth path per position, with measurable criteria and a 6-month review date.
+The second step is a one-page growth path per position, with measurable criteria and a six-month review date.

-Seventy-eight percent of servers with a written growth path mention it spontaneously in engagement surveys; those without one cannot picture their future at the company.
-That asymmetry is the measurable core of emotional salary done right.
-The traditional method treats emotional salary as a goodwill gesture from the leader: an encouraging word at the weekly meeting, a birthday cake, an 'employee of the month' poster.
-It works while the leader is on the floor every day and the team is small.
-The moment there are two locations or the director travels, the program evaporates because it depended on a person, not a system.
+Seventy-eight percent of servers with a written path mention it unprompted in engagement surveys, and those without one simply cannot picture a future inside the company.
+That asymmetry, between the server who sees a path and the one who sees none, is the core of everything else: measurable emotional salary starts there, not in the budget line.
+For the traditional method, emotional salary is mostly a goodwill gesture: a kind word at the weekly meeting, a birthday cake, an 'employee of the month' poster.
+It holds morale together as long as the owner shows up and the team fits in one room.
+Open a second location, or send the director traveling for three weeks, and the program shuts itself off, because it was never a SYSTEM.
+It was someone's personality.

 What actually separates these two approaches?

-written promotion criteria, absenteeism dashboards visible in the kitchen, retention bonuses at 6 and 12 months, and structured feedback every 45 days.
-Every element carries a number: how many turnover days it prevents, how much the ticket rises when the server is engaged.
-The net cost difference is deceptive.
-The traditional method looks cheaper because it is never measured.
-When a 3-restaurant group with 18 servers each replaces 80% of its staff annually, the real cost exceeds USD 259,000 per year in recruiting and productivity loss — equivalent to 14 months of full payroll.
-The Masterestaurant program typically cuts turnover to 35–40%, recovering USD 140,000–170,000 in the first year.
+written promotion criteria, an absenteeism dashboard visible in the kitchen, retention bonuses at 6 and 12 months, structured feedback every 45 days.
+Every piece of the system can carry a NUMBER on it: how many turnover days it prevents, how much the ticket rises when a server is genuinely engaged.
+The net-cost comparison is deceptive, because the traditional method is never measured; it only looks cheap.
+When a 3-unit group with 18 servers each replaces 80% of its staff in a year, the REAL cost climbs past USD 259,000 annually between recruiting and lost productivity, fourteen months of full payroll.
+The Masterestaurant program, instead, typically cuts that turnover to 35-40% and recovers USD 140,000 to USD 170,000 in year one.

 Side-by-side analysis: traditional method vs Masterestaurant method